wizo06/japanese/docs/index.md

 ## See also

 - [Comprehensible Japanese - YouTube](https://www.youtube.com/channel/UCXo8kuCtqLjL1EH6m4FJJNA)
-*YouTube channel with lots of easy comprehensible input videos made for beginners*
+*This YouTube channel has lots of easy comprehensible input videos made for beginners*

 - [Resources - TheMoeWay](https://learnjapanese.moe/resources/)
 *Huge list of all kinds of resources for acquiring and learning Japanese*

 ## References

-For more information about the methodology of acquiring any language in general:
+For more information about the methodology of acquiring languages in general:

 - [Input Hypothesis](https://en.wikipedia.org/wiki/Input_hypothesis) developed by Stephen Krashen
 - [Presentation about language acquisition](https://youtu.be/NiTsduRreug) by Stephen Krashen